Ben Wilson (English artist): Outsider artist

 Wilson studied art at Middlesex University, but disliked the "overanalysing" in formal art education and dropped out.
 He preferred to use found wood to create sculptures, as he had done as a child.

 An artist with a strong distaste for industrial waste, cars and rubbish, Wilson took to carving sculptures in wooded areas.
 He would later find many of his carvings vandalized and destroyed.
 He had already created collages that incorporated collected bits of litter and had painted over billboards and advertisements in an effort to beautify the urban environment, an effort that brought him trouble with the law.
 He came on the idea of painting chewing gum, which required no gallery, bureaucracy, or permit and was not defacing property, since the gum was already discarded.
 He began painting gum on Barnet High Street, intending to create a trail into the centre of London.

 Wilson does not confine himself to painting gum and has worked on large constructions in Finland, Australia and the United States, where he was artist-in-residence at Lehigh University in Bethlehem, Pennsylvania and created a large sculpture in Baltimore, Maryland.
 He also produces "normal-sized" paintings, which he occasionally sells.

 Wilson has exhibited at the Contemporary Folk Art Museum in Kaustinen, Finland, the American Visionary Art Museum in Baltimore, the Lehniner Institut für Kunst und Handwerk near Berlin, the Musgrave-Kinley Outsider Art Collection at the Irish Museum of Modern Art in Dublin and La Halle Saint Pierre in Paris.

 Wilson started experimenting with occasional chewing-gum paintings in 1998, and in October 2004 began working on them full-time.
 He has created more than 10,000 of these works on pavements all over the UK and parts of Europe, although most of his work is found in Muswell Hill.

 Wilson first heats the gum with a small blow torch, then coats the gum with three layers of acrylic enamel.
 He uses special acrylic paints to paint his pictures, finishing each with a clear lacquer seal.
 The paintings take from two hours to three days to produce.
 Subject matter ranges from personal requests to animals, portraits or whatever whimsy pops into his head, such as "Gum Henge", a miniature painting of Stonehenge.

 Britain spends £150 million annually cleaning chewing gum from pavement.
 Wilson was arrested in 2005 in Trafalgar Square and once in 2009.
 However, he says that "technically, it is not criminal damage, because you are painting the gum, not the pavement."
 Wilson does not consider himself to be a graffiti artist, but has come to know graffiti writers through his work.

-Wilson has also secretly placed small black-and-white painted tiles at 300–400 London tube stations, dated and numbered as part of a newer guerilla project, first written about in 2018.
+Wilson has also secretly placed some 300-400 small black-and-white painted tiles at London tube stations, dated and numbered as part of a newer guerilla project, first written about in 2018.